Haiku Poems For Kids About Cats and Kittens

 their demand to be stroked is

 Some people associate black cats with witches and broomsticks.
-Here is a haiku poem about this aspect of their reputation.
+Here is a haiku poem I penned to reflect this aspect of their reputation.

 Spell-bound I watch as